Why Root Causes Matter

 Largely the individuals who make up the mass shooter profile tend to be unable to relate to their peers emotionally or socially, and feel that they have been wronged in some fashion or another- many times by feeling they are “owed” something.
 All too often what they think they are “owed” is attention/sex/dates from the girls in their school.
 This ties directly back to social and emotional development, teaching our young men from an early age how to handle conflict and rejection, as entitlement to another person’s bodily autonomy is simply unacceptable.
 Reacting to that rejection through violence can be headed off with early intervention.

 The above is a good baseline to begin the process, and over time will make a positive impact on these events.
 At the same time we have to look at solutions that will make a more immediate difference with our kids, and there is some promising work on that front as well.
-We may not agree with many things that the Sandy Hook Promise proposes, but there is one thing in particular that we have discussed regularly in our blog that they agree with us on- knowing the signs and engaging with those who are at risk for violent behavior.
+We may not agree with many things that the Sandy Hook Promise proposes, but there is one thing in particular that we have discussed regularly in our blog that they agree with us on- knowing the signs and the FBI’s handbook here can help in engaging with those who are at risk for violent behavior.

 These are things that schools, children, and parents can do today, without any additional legislation or funding to make a positive impact on someone else’s life and possibly stop them from becoming the next school shooter.
 While talks of various gun bans and background checks go round and round, addressing the root causes of these events; the people that perpetrate them, we can make an actual difference with these kids.
 It also is the right thing to do- helping awkward and socially challenged kids to engage and develop friendships with their peers will help them to become better members of society- it’s our moral obligation to help those who need it, why would we look at emotional and social development any differently?
 The additional benefits of these solutions is that they will also make an impact on the other two homicide categories outlined above.
 The inability of young men to handle social or emotional issues without resorting to violence is a key factor for them and helping to get these kids more well adjusted will help to bend the long term curve in the right direction.